 Human Liver Anatomy, What is A Liver?

-Although skin is considered to be the largest organ of the human body, liver is known to be the largest internal organ and the largest gland in the human body.
+Although skin is considered to be the largest organ, liver is known to be the largest internal organ and the largest gland in the human body.
 One may wonder about "What is a liver?" and what a purpose it serves.
 Learn it now – it’s one of the most fantastic organs of your body.
 Being a glandular structure, it is an organized group of cells or tissues specialized to secrete or excrete certain substances to be used elsewhere in the body.
 The largest gland, liver also enjoys the distinction of being the hottest organ in your body.
 Glands are broadly classified into two major groups i.e. endocrine and exocrine glands.
 A normal liver weighs about 1.2 to 1.5 kg and performs both endocrine and exocrine functions.
 Keep on reading this article to get useful and interesting information about the location, function, diseases and risk factors for liver disease.

 The majority of cells in the liver are hepatocytes, the remaining cell types are Kupffer cells, stellate cells, endothelial cells and bile ductular cells.
 This vital organ is helpful to almost every other organ in the body in one of the other way.
-When functional cells (hepatocytes) of liver are lost, not completely understood mechanisms (growth factors, cytokines etc) induce proliferation of the remaining liver cells, that is why when part of the liver is removed surgically or damaged due to any other injury, the remaining hepatocytes can undergo regeneration and thus the complete recovery from the injury can be expected.
+When functional cells (hepatocytes) of liver are lost, the incompletely understood mechanisms (such as, growth factors, cytokines etc.) induce proliferation of the remaining liver cells.
+This is the very reason that when some part of the liver is removed surgically or damaged due to any other injury, the remaining hepatocytes can undergo regeneration and thus the complete recovery from the injury can be expected.

 Jaundice is the hallmark sign of liver disease and may be the most reliable marker of the severity of the disease.
 Typical symptoms of liver disease include: